Konamiman/Nextor/docs/Nextor 3.0 Programmers Reference.md

 This function returns the total or free space for a drive.
 The space information in HL:DE is always returned in Kilobytes, regardless of the type and the cluster size of the filesystem mapped to the drive.

-The "extra free space in bytes" result will be different from zero only when the minimum allocation unit of the drive is not a whole number of kilobytes.
+The "extra space in bytes" result will be different from zero only when the minimum allocation unit of the drive is not a whole number of kilobytes.
 In case of FAT drives, it will be non-zero (specifically, it will be 512) only when the drive uses one sector per cluster and the cluster count is odd.
 For example, for a drive having one sector per cluster and 15 free clusters, this function will return HL=0, DE=7 and BC=512 when called with A=0 for that drive.

 The space information returned by this function is always real, it is not affected by the reduced/zero allocation information mode.